ki-editor/merc/homepage/src/pitch2.md

 [{ "x": "hello" }, { "y": "hey" }]
 ```

-## 7. Explicit array keys
+### 7. Explicit Array Keys

-Explicit array keys should not be included in the constructed value, they are solely used as labels to ease configuration navigation.

-In other words, the array keys defined in MERC cannot be consumed by the application code.
+Explicit array keys serve as labels to facilitate configuration navigation but should not be included in the constructed value.
+They are not meant to be consumed by the application code.

-## 8. Object and Map
+### 8. Object and Map

-Object and Map are identical under the hood.
+In MERC, objects and maps are identical under the hood.
+You can use either interchangeably based on your preference and use case.

-## 9. Case-sensitivity
+### 9. Case Sensitivity

-MERC is case-sensitive, for example, `.x` and `.X` are different paths.
+MERC is case-sensitive.
+For instance, `.x` and `.X` represent different paths within the configuration.

 # Specification (Formatter)